saidvandeklundert/learn/_posts/2021-08-15-rust-option-and-result.md

 ### Real world example

-An real world example where the Option is used is inside Rust.
-The pop method for the vector returns an `Option<T>`.
-The vector has a `pop`-method that returns the last element.
+An example where the Option is used inside Rust is the pop method for vectors.
+This method returns an `Option<T>`.
+The `pop`-method returns the last element.
 But it can be that a vector is empty.
 In that case, it should return None.
 An additional problem is that a vector can contain any type.
 In that case, it is convenvient for it to return `Some(T)`.
 So for that reason, `pop()` returns `Option<T>`.

 The `pop` method for the vec from Rust 1.53: